SolSaviour/INFO1112-Materials/Week 2/intermediate_commands.md

 https://medium.com/factory-mind/regex-tutorial-a-simple-cheatsheet-by-examples-649dc1c3f285

-I still google "regex" everytime I need it.
+I still have to google "regex" everytime I need it, so don't worry if you can't remember them ;)

 ## chmod